Atharva0718/Customer-Segmentation-ML/README.md

 Customers were grouped into X clusters based on their purchasing patterns.
 The clusters help identify high-value customers, budget-conscious shoppers, and mid-range buyers.
 The Elbow Method was used to determine the optimal number of clusters.

-Visualization
-Some of the key visualizations include:
-Scatter plots of customer segments
-Bar charts for income vs. spending scores
-Cluster representation in a 2D space